 Create a symbolic link to point to the application in the appropriate version folder.
 These are the examples for Packer, Terraform, and Vagrant.
 Notice, that the Vagrant application is in the “bin” directory, so the symbolic link has to point there.

-Rename the current symbolic link to be able to quickly return to the prior version of the application.
+If there is an existing symbolic link that points to the latest version of the application, rename it to be able to quickly return to the prior version of the application.
 This can come handy when we need to destroy instances created with the prior version of Terraform.

 mv terraform terraform_v_0.9.11